National

 Outcome 1: Enhanced coordination, learning and knowledge management for an iterative NAP process.

-Outcome 3: Vulnerability assessments undertaken and adaptation options prioritised
+Outcome 3: Vulnerability assessments undertaken and adaptation options prioritized.

 Climate-related hazards addressed: